 In the case of private supplies, the local authority is the supervisory authority.
 They have the same role that the EPA has for public supplies.
 If a private water supply falls below the EC standards, the local authority notifies the trustees of the scheme or the owners.
 The trustees or owners must submit an action programme to the local authority which will address the problem within a certain timescale.
 The local authority has legal enforcement powers if appropriate action is not taken.

 For all regulated water supplies, public and private, the HSE is informed if there is a potential danger to human health and agrees remedial actions with the local authority for the protection of public health.

-For group water schemes that do not supply more than 50 people or produce more than 10 cubic metres of water per day, the same EC standards apply but the quality is not monitored under the Regulations.
+As noted above, for group water schemes that do not supply more than 50 people or produce more than 10 cubic metres of water per day, the same standards apply but the quality is not monitored under the Regulations.
 Whoever is responsible for the scheme is responsible for monitoring the water quality.